 - A.19 – general insurance distribution

 - A.21 – firms holding client money and/or assets

-- B - recognised investment exchanges, operators of multilateral or organised trading facilities, recognised benchmark administrators, recognised auction platforms and service companies
+- B – recognised investment exchanges, operators of multilateral or organised trading facilities, recognised benchmark administrators, recognised auction platforms and service companies

 - C – collective investment schemes

 - D – designated professional bodies

 - E – issuers and sponsors of securities and depository receipts

 - G – firms registered under Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017; firms covered by the Regulated Covered Bonds Regulations, Payment Services Regulations 2009 and 2018; Electronic Money Regulations 2011; Data Reporting Services Regulations 2017; and Consumer buy to let business under the Mortgage Credit Directive Order 2015